slamora/brackets-wiki/Extensions2.md

 One further note: we can design the API around a sandbox without actually implementing the sandbox right away.

+## Lazy Loading? ##

+Bespin had the ability to lazily load plugins, and some of the code became considerably more complex as a result.
+We should decide how much lazy loading (if any) is important to us.

 ## Orion? ##

 If we decide that a sandbox is a desirable feature, that opens the door to four possible levels of collaboration with the Eclipse Orion project: